christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 **Time:** TBD

-**Objectives:** This course's main objective is to: *learn how to take raw data, explore it, and present the results in a useful way*.
+**Objectives:** This course's main objective is to: *learn how to take raw social science data, explore it, and present the results in a useful way*.
 In this course you will learn all of the basic skills needed to do each of these steps with the statistical language **R**. *Part I* of the course introduces you to both basic data structures and **RStudio** (a program that makes using **R** easier). *Part II* introduces basic data analysis and visualizations techniques. *Part III* covers slightly more advanced statistical tools, primarily linear regression.
 Finally, in *Part IV* we will apply all of these skills in a pair research project.

 As part of achieving this straightforward objective, the course is intended to also do the following: